ADVANCE Scheduling Option

 The Regents Online Faculty and Staff have been highly trained in teaching, learning and assessing the needs of online students.
 Student services such as advising, registration, library services, student center, bookstore, tutorial labs, career advising and other student support have also been designed for online delivery.

-Would you like to experience a free sample course?
+Would you like to see a sample course?
 Come participate by using the following information: https://elearn.rodp.org (user name: Music.City / password: Nashville).

 Students can be enrolled in RODP and traditionally structured classes at the same time.
 These RODP courses are available for all Cleveland State students; however, an additional charge is added per credit hour for these classes.
 Course syllabi for these classes may be reviewed at www.rodp.org.
 For additional information a podcast is available on the CSCC website or you may call (423) 472-7141, Ext.
 393 or (800) 604-8722, Ext.
 393.